devshivamthakur/url-shortner-frontend/README.md

 ## Visit the Application

-To use the URL shortener, visit [this link](https://shortnerurl.github.io/).
+To use the URL shortener, visit [https://shortnerurl.github.io/](https://shortnerurl.github.io/).

 ## Usage